-The pupils at Husbygårdsskolan creates an artwork for Nobel Week Lights for the second year.
+It is the second year that the pupils at Husbygårdsskolan creates an artwork for Nobel Week Lights.
 This year they have, through hands-on and experiential activities, learned about space and gained insights into exoplanets and the conditions for life.

 The process includes a series of workshops and is part of a long-term partnership led by the light festival’s pedagogical team.
 During the workshop series, the students had the opportunity to meet researchers and educators from the Nobel Prize Museum, Stockholm University / AlbaNova, and ESERO.
 The project was carried out with the support of the Swedish National Space Agency.